One Day in Lima - History, Landscapes and Ceviche

 La Mar is a lunch spot, so don’t plan to have dinner there.
 They also doesn’t take reservations and recommend arriving before 1pm to avoid the wait.

-Walk along Coast
+Walk along the Lima Coast

 If you go to La Mar it puts you in the perfect position for an early evening walk along the coast.
 This was the most enjoyable part of the day because it was filled with killer views of the Pacific Ocean and setting sun.